uray-lu/uray-lu/README.md

 <br>

-## Hi, I’m Ray, a software engineer based in Taipei, working at a security-focused big tech.<br>
-Formerly a machine learning engineer and data scientist, later moved into backend development — without a CS degree.<br>
+### Hi, I’m Ray, a software engineer based in Taipei, working at a security-focused big tech.Formerly a machine learning engineer and data scientist, later moved into backend development — without a CS degree.

 ### ⚡️Tech